 Best External GPU for laptop

 What’s the best external GPU for your laptop?
 With the development of the external GPU, the answer is different.
-Yet, currently, the best external graphics card for laptops is below.
+Yet, currently, the best external video card for laptops is below.

 Gigabyte AORUS RTX 2080 Ti Gaming Box